AdobeDocs/audience-manager.de-DE/help/using/faq/faq-data-collection.md

 **Wie kann ich den eingehenden Traffic vom[!UICONTROL DCS]Traffic in[!UICONTROL DCS]Protokolldateiexporten unterscheiden?**

-Eigenschaften, die über [!UICONTROL Inbound] die Eingabe erfasst werden, werden auf [!UICONTROL Inbound] die gleiche Weise gefüllt wie [!UICONTROL DCS]gefüllt.
-Es gibt verschiedene Möglichkeiten, zu erkennen, dass Traffic von [!UICONTROL Inbound]:
+Traits onboarded via [!UICONTROL Inbound] are populated by [!UICONTROL Inbound] the same way they get populated by [!UICONTROL DCS].
+There are a few different ways to tell that traffic came from [!UICONTROL Inbound]:

 * Remote-IP wird auf 68.67.173.18 eingestellt.
 * Domänen werden auf 5325 gesetzt